DIY Witch Shoe Pattern

 Insert into floral or wreath arrangement.

-For using outside, remember to use moisture-friendly, craft supplies.
+For use outside, remember to use moisture-friendly, craft supplies.
 The cardboard tubes will quickly fall apart if they get wet.
-Choose water safe products, such as pieces of PVC pipe or plastic containers, such as YOP drink bottles (or similarly sized bottles) or even water bottles.
+Choose water-safe products, such as pieces of PVC pipe or plastic containers, such as YOP drink bottles (or similarly sized bottles) or even water bottles.

 DIY witch shoe pattern